jadinV/csci2041/Hwk_05/literacy.md

 `rev (app One m Cons (n, l2))`

-- by def of app
+- by definition of app

 `= rev (Cons (m, Cons (n, l2)))`

-- by def of rev
+- by definition of rev

 `= app (rev Cons (n, l2)) One m`

-- by def of rev
+- by definition of rev

 `= app (app (rev l2) One n) One m`

-- by def of rev
+- by definition of rev

 `= app (rev Cons (n, l2)) One m`

-- by def of rev
+- by definition of rev

 `= app (rev Cons (n, l2)) (rev One m)`